vialer/vialer-js/tutorials/install.md

 # Or make a production build:
 NODE_ENV=production gulp build --target firefox
 ```

-Navigate to `about:debugging`.
-Switch `Enable add-on debugging` on.
+Navigate to `about:debugging` and switch `Enable add-on debugging` on.
 Select
 `Load Temporary Add-on` and point it to the `manifest.json` in the `build/firefox`
 directory.
 Alternatively, you can run Firefox with the addon temporarily loaded
 using web-ext in a new profile with: